flugg/laravel-responder/readme.md

 php artisan make:transformer UserTransformer --model="App\Models\User"
 ```

-You can also use the `--pivot` option to also include an additional method to transform the model's pivot table:
+You can also use the `--pivot` option to include an additional `transformPivot()` method to transform the model's pivot table:

 ```shell
 php artisan make:transformer UserTransformer --pivot